 Creates a layer that indicates whether the dominant segment for each geometry in the selected geography level falls inside or outside the set of segments that make up the target.
 From the workflow, the input must be an existing target, such as Core customers.
 If run from the geoprocessing tool, an existing target or a selected set of segments may be used as the input.

 Target group layer

 Creates a layer with individual thematic classes for each target in the target group.
 Geometries in the selected geography level receive the target’s shading if the dominant segment is equal to one of the segments in the target.
-For example, using the default output target group from the wizard creates a layer with four thematically shaded classes: Core, Developmental, Niche, and Avoid.
+For example, using the default output target group from the workflow creates a layer with four thematically shaded classes: Core, Developmental, Niche, and Monitor.

 The geometries of the selected level receive shading of the individual target that the dominant segment falls within.